stefanbschneider/feelya/README.md

 * Analyze your entires over time to identify what has a positive impact and what has a negative impact
 * Use anywhere: Responsive design and secured via password

+## Usage

+Go to [Heroku](https://feelya-app.herokuapp.com/), to test FeelYa directly or build and host it yourself (see below).

+After [creating an account](https://feelya-app.herokuapp.com/accounts/register/), you can start adding entries simply by entering whatever you want to track in the textbox on top.
+For example, you could track food you eat ("spicy food", "kiwi", "dairy", "gluten") or other things ("stress", "work", "workout", "relaxing").
+Make sure to also track how you feel, e.g., ("happy", "stressed", "tired", "itchy skin", ...).
+To indicate different quantities or strengths, simply add the entry again.
+You can also change the date at the top, to track entries for another day.
+You can also tap common entries in the quick add bar to add them directly without any typing.

+Finally, look at your logged entries over time, to find out if there are any interdependencies.
+Select a time frame and entries you're interested in to get a better overview.
+You can select the time frame below the chart and the shown entries by clicking them in the legend of the chart.

 ## Development

 Favicon: